Yorkshire: Towns and cities

 York is considered to have been a city since time immemorial.
 The other cities were formally awarded city status by the monarch; in the cases of Ripon and Wakefield following the creation of new Church of England dioceses, and in the other cases following significant urban growth.
+Doncaster is the most recent city in Yorkshire to be granted city status.
+This honour was conferred as part of the 2021 Platinum Jubilee Civic Honours, with city status formally awarded by Letters Patent.
+Doncaster officially became a city on 1 November 2022.
 Middlesbrough is the largest built-up area in Yorkshire not to be a city.
 The largest built-up areas at the 2021 census were as follows:

 Governance

 There is no single Yorkshire-wide administrative body today.
 The area of the four ceremonial counties is administered by sixteen different local authorities, being nine metropolitan boroughs covering South Yorkshire and West Yorkshire and seven unitary authorities covering East Riding and North Yorkshire (one of which, Stockton-on-Tees, straddles the ceremonial boundary between North Yorkshire and County Durham).
 Most of the authorities are grouped into combined authorities, each led by a directly elected mayor.
 The combined authorities for West Yorkshire, South Yorkshire and Tees Valley are already operating.
 A new York and North Yorkshire Combined Authority was established in February 2024 with its first mayor due to be elected in May 2024, and proposals for establishing a combined authority covering Hull and East Riding are being considered.

 Administrative hierarchy covering the four ceremonial counties as at March 2024: